DiseaseTranscriptomicsLab/markeR/README.md

 -   **CohenDHeatmap:** computes Cohen’s d for each gene based on gene expression data and sample metadata.
 The resulting effect sizes are then visualized as a heatmap.
+-   **plotPCA:** performs PCA on a given dataset and visualizes the results using ggplot2.
+It allows users to specify genes of interest (to understand if they are sufficient to explain the main variance in the data), customize scaling and centering, and color points based on a metadata variable.

 Future updates will expand the package with additional pairs of functions to: